-25. Pursuant to paragraph 24 of the General Panel Guidelines, the Panel acknowledges that metrics and citation data may serve as advisory or secondary information, and that they should not be used in any algorithmic or deterministic way for the evaluation of research quality.

-26. The Panel is aware of the limitations of citation data.
-In particular, such data do not apply to most forms of non-traditional output, and the coverage and value is variable both within and between UoAs and academic disciplines.
-Assessment of all outputs will therefore be based on the assessment of significance, originality and rigour.
-Citation data will be used as a secondary measure and for guidance only for outputs falling under UoA 16, where appropriate.
-Only citation data provided to the Panel as part of the RAE 2020 process will be used and due consideration will be given to the period of time that an output has been in the public domain.
-Citation data will not be used for UoAs 17 and 18 and any data provided to the Panel in regard to outputs in these UoAs will be ignored.
+- 24. Pursuant to paragraph 24 of the General Panel Guidelines, the Panel acknowledges that metrics and citation data may serve as advisory or secondary information, and that they should not be used in any algorithmic or deterministic way for the evaluation of research quality. - 25.
+The Panel is aware of the limitations of citation data.
+In particular, such data do not apply to most forms of non-traditional output, and the coverage and value are variable both within and between UoAs and academic disciplines.
+Assessment of all outputs will therefore be based on the assessment of significance, originality and rigour and no citation data will be used in all UoAs of the Built Environment Panel.